Best General Liability Insurance Companies for Small Businesses in New York

 Shortlist two to three providers

-Narrow your options to two or three insurers that match your primary priority and can actually serve your New York business.
-A provider that works well for a Manhattan retail shop might not write policies for construction companies across the five boroughs.
-An insurer with strong customer service upstate may lack the endorsement options a Brooklyn restaurant needs for liquor liability.
+Narrow to two or three insurers that match your priority and can cover your New York business.
+A provider suited to a Manhattan retail shop may not write policies for construction companies across the five boroughs.
+Strong customer service upstate doesn't help a Brooklyn restaurant that needs liquor liability endorsements.

-Check that each shortlisted provider handles businesses in your industry, serves your New York locations and offers the coverage structure you identified in step one.
+Confirm each shortlisted provider covers your industry, your New York locations and the coverage structure you identified in step one.

 4. 4